28th Yokohama Custom Hot Rod Show Report

 People had come from far and wide to attend it.
 I’m not only talking about Japanese people.
 Many had come from overseas.
 Quite a few had even come to display cars.
 Everyone had two things in common.
 One was that they had big beards and/or huge sideburns!
 The other was that they were very friendly.

-But if you twisted my arm, I’d have to pick the Ford Fairlane from the Greasy Kids Factory.
-It’s candy-apple red and cream-white paint gleamed under the spotlights like a freshly polished jewel.
-With sweeping tail fins, whitewall tires, and a gleaming chrome dashboard, it looked brand new.
+Its candy-apple red and cream-white paint gleamed under the spotlights like a freshly polished jewel.
+With sweeping tail fins, whitewall tires, and a shimmering chrome dashboard, it looked better than new.
 The car wasn’t just retro—it was a time machine on four wheels.

-The Pacifico halls were so vast, I couldn’t see everything.
-It didn’t matter.
+The Pacifico halls were so vast I couldn’t possibly see everything, but it didn’t matter.
 The show wasn’t just about the vehicles; it was about the shared passion that filled the air.
-It’s an event that runs on creativity, horsepower, and goodwill—and I’m already counting the days until the next one.
+It’s an event that runs on creativity, horsepower, and goodwill.

 Photo gear for this event